openstack/charm-deployment-guide/deploy-guide/source/upgrade-openstack.rst

 also strive to preserve the existing configuration of their associated services.
 Upstream OpenStack is also designed to support N+1 upgrades.
 However, there may still be times when intervention on the part of the operator is needed.
-The :doc:`issues-and-procedures` page covers this topic.
+The :doc:`cg:project/issues-and-procedures` page covers this topic.

 Ensure cloud node software is up to date
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~